 Briefly describe the work you do.

-Tell us a little about your background and how that influences you as an artist.
+Tell us about your background and how that has had an influence on your work and on you as an artist.

-The concept of the “artist studio” has a broad range of meanings, especially in contemporary practice.
-The idea of the artist toiling away alone in a room may not necessarily reflect what many artists do from day to day anymore.
-Describe your studio practice and how it differs from (or is the same as) traditional notions of ‘being in the studio.’
+The concept of the artist studio has a broad range of meanings in contemporary practice.
+Artists may spend much of their time in the actual studio, or they may spend very little time in it.
+Tell us about your individual studio practice and how it differs from or is the same as traditional notions of “being in the studio”.

-When do you find is the best time of day to make art?
-Do you have time set aside every day, every week or do you just work whenever you can?
+When do you find is the best time to make art?
+Do you set aside a specific time everyday or do you have to work whenever time allows?

 All images copyright of the artist and used with their permission.